haus-scholia/haus-scholia.github.io/charter/index.markdown

 ##Home World

-Haus Scholia is located in the Ruins of Surmia, an EU server.
-To take full advantage of the benefits of the guild, you must also be on RoS.
-If you are not on RoS, this will require a [transfer](http://wiki.guildwars2.com/wiki/World#Transferring).
-Since RoS has a medium population, this is only 500 gems.
-If you don't want to transfer, but are still in the EU region, please [guest](http://wiki.guildwars2.com/wiki/World#Guesting) with us.
-If you are in the North American region, unfortunately you won't be able to guest, and your only option to play with us is to transfer.
+Haus Scholia is located on Ehmry Bay, a NA server.
+To take full advantage of the benefits of the guild, you must also be on EB.
+If you are not on EB, this will require a [transfer](http://wiki.guildwars2.com/wiki/World#Transferring).
+If you don't want to transfer, but are still in the NA region, please [guest](http://wiki.guildwars2.com/wiki/World#Guesting) with us.
+If you are in the EU region, unfortunately you won't be able to guest, and your only option to play with us is to transfer.
 We are willing to assist with transfer costs if needed.

 ##Rules